GSA/Section508.gov/_pages/content-pages/2020-08-03-art-glossary.md

 Note: Cloud software takes full advantage of the cloud paradigm by being service oriented with a focus on statelessness, low coupling, modularity, and semantic interoperability."

-Related to the above service models, GSA has launched a service called Apps.Gov (<https://www.apps.gov/>) to assist federal users in acquiring Cloud Computing software and services.
-These products and services are contained in four categories: Business Apps, Productivity Apps, Cloud IT Services, and Social Media Apps.
-Cloud IT Services include both IaaS and PaaS from the NIST model.
-The other product groups are all software apps under SaaS.

 The standards for connecting the computer systems and the software needed to make cloud computing work are not fully defined at present time, leaving many companies to define their own cloud computing technologies.
 Systems offered by companies, like IBM's "Blue Cloud" technologies for example, are based on open standards and open source software which link together computers that are used to deliver Web 2.0 capabilities like mash-ups or mobile commerce. (<a href="http://www.webopedia.com/TERM/c/cloud_computing.html" class="ext" target="_blank">http://www.webopedia.com/TERM/c/cloud_computing.html<span class="ext" aria-label="(link is external)"></span></a>)

 Security is a main concern for government.
 There is a need to verify security at a level greater than NIST Security Level 1 (Low) before there will be widespread use of Cloud Computing.